Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 An educated human knows where to get the knowledge when they need it, and how to organize the information into a plan of action.
-Check out Think and Grow Rich by Napoleon Hill and Arthur Pell (Amazon affiliate link) book that goes further into this idea.
+Check out Think and Grow Rich by Napoleon Hill and Arthur Pell (paid link) book that goes further into this idea.

 Very rarely will you go into the real world and encounter the exact problem you saw in math class.

 Real world issues most of the time have no step-by-step instructions and no exact solution.

 So, to answer the question, reflect on your extracurricular activities.
 If you can show that you are a critical thinker, who is resourceful, able to process knowledge, and collaborate in teams; Then you have a pretty good chance of being a NASA high school intern.

 3 Tips to NAIL Your High School Internship Application